lsky96/unrolled-tbsca-ad/README.md

 # unrolled-tbsca-ad
-Code for reproducing the results of the paper "Adaptive Anomaly Detection in Network Flows with Deep Unrolling and Low-Rank Tensor Decompositions"
+Code for reproducing the results of the paper "Adaptive Anomaly Detection in Network Flows with Low-Rank Tensor Decompositions and Deep Unrolling"

 ## Requirements
-- Python 3.9+
+- Python 3.8+
 | Package | Ver. |
 | -------- | ---- |
 | NumPy | 1.24.2+ |